 In this article, I’ll help you solve any food-imagination problems you might have with vegan backpacking food ideas, meal plans, recipes, and an entire must-have foods list!

-Note that I will not talk here about freeze dried meals as these are a complete other approach to vegan backpacking food.
+Note that I will not talk here about freeze dried meals as these are a complete other approach to vegan backpacking food (even though if I give you my three favorite ready-to-eat vegan backpacking meals at towards the end of this article).
 These ready to eat vegan meals can be relatively expensive and their selection for true vegan food is somehow limited.

 But nevertheless, I will cover freeze dried meals in another article soon!